Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: Introduction

 \subsection{Aim of the article}

 The main goal of the present article is to revisit this interpretation.
 Indeed, the above model does not provide a clear physical picture.
-In particular, the \emph{forward} velocity vector field $\vv^ \epsilon$ of $ \mathsf{Z} ^{ \epsilon,\eta}$ happens to be the \emph{current} velocity vector field of the \emph{other} diffusion process: $\Xe.$ This enigmatic substitution is uneasy to interpret.
+In particular, the \emph{forward} velocity vector field $\vv^ \epsilon$ of $ \mathsf{Z} ^{ \epsilon,\eta}$ happens to be the \emph{current} velocity vector field of the \emph{other} diffusion process: $\Xe.$ This enigmatic substitution is uneasy to interpret. \\ We propose another particle system inspired by \cite{ABB20} whose limit when the number of particles tends to infinity describes a fluid keeping \MAG's main properties.